Junk Drawer Logo Junk Drawer

 I’ve written enough SML to really enjoy it (see my entries for the 2019 Advent of Code, for example).
 Scala and Clojure are fun, but the JVM dependence makes it too heavy for me most of the time.
 I appreciate the true smallness of C, and have learned a lot from it.
 Haskell and Rust are next on my list.
 Then some new paradigms: maybe true logic programming or something.
 After that, something older and something esoteric.

-(Languages I’m tired of? python and javascript make the top of the list.
+(Languages I’m tired of?
+Python and JavaScript make the top of the list.
 The former is everywhere, but it’s functional-language side isn’t on par with things like SML or Clojure.
 The latter is, well, broken, though Deno seems to be making progress.)

-I’ve been using a macbook since 2012 and it’s here to stay.
+I’ve been using a MacBook since 2012 and it’s here to stay.
 I’m not convinced on the new touchbar thing yet though.

 I think some people prefer the mercurial (hg) interface, but I’m not sold.
 Git has outgrown its historical reputation for a complex interface, and is the de facto standard.